minzzelo/cs2101ug/docs/UserGuide.md

 ![filedirectory](images/ug/ug_quiz_step2.PNG)

-**Step 3**: In this example, we will demonstrate the behaviour of the `↓ key`.
-Upon pressing the `↓ key`, the answer of the flashcard will be shown and we will be prompted if we got the answer correct.
+**Step 3**: Once we have come up with an answer for our flashcard, we simply click the `↓ key`.
+This will reveal the correct solution to the flashcard.
+A prompt will also appear at the top to check if we have answered the question correctly or incorrectly.

 ![filedirectory](images/ug/ug_quiz_step3.PNG)

 <div style="page-break-after: always;"></div>

-**Step 4**: We got this answer correct so we will press `y`.
+**Step 4**: We have gotten the correct answer, so we will press `y`.
 This will automatically bring us to the next flashcard.

 ![filedirectory](images/ug/ug_quiz_step4.PNG)